lmorchard/blog.decafbad.com/_posts/2008-09-01-writing-a-delicious-command-for-ubiquity.markdown

     },
 </pre>

 The method defined above, `._getUserCookie()`, uses the browser's cookie manager and the values defined in the previous configuration section to find the login session cookie set for Delicious.
-Take note that this is far beyond the allowed capabilities of bookmarklets and Greasemoney user scriptsâ€”this is digging straight into the browser itself, skipping past the usual content-space security restrictions.
+Take note that this is far beyond the allowed capabilities of bookmarklets and Greasemoney user scripts—this is digging straight into the browser itself, skipping past the usual content-space security restrictions.

 In other words: In Ubiquity, *the gun is loaded* and you should be careful.